RedisLabs/redislabs-docs/content/kubernetes/re-clusters/delete_custom_resources.md

 1. Delete all the databases in your cluster

-1. Delete all the PVC's you created for the cluster.

 1. Run `kubectl delete rec <your-rec-name>` from your K8s cluster.

 When you delete your cluster, your data and the REC custom resource are also deleted.
+However, persistent volume claims (PVCs) for your cluster are not deleted in the process.
+If you want to delete your PVCs, you'll have to delete them manually.

 ### Troubleshoot REC deletion